Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolRole.md

 ```

 ### -RoleName
-The name of the role to retrieve.
+Specifies the name of the role to retrieve.

 ```yaml
 Type: String